Cress (novel)

 Cress is a 2014 young adult science fiction novel written by American author Marissa Meyer and published by Macmillan Publishers through their subsidiary Feiwel & Friends.
 It is the third novel in The Lunar Chronicles series and the sequel to Scarlet.
+It is followed by the fourth novel in the series, titled Winter.
 The story is loosely based on the fairy tale of "Rapunzel", similar to its predecessors Cinder and Scarlet which were loosely based on "Cinderella" and "Little Red Riding Hood" respectively.

 Plot

-The novel begins with an introduction to Crescent "Cress" Moon Darnel, a sixteen-year-old girl living in a satellite in space that has been her prison for most of her life.
-She is contacted by Cinder, the main protagonist of the first novel, and her crew on Thorne's spaceship, the Rampion, through the D-COMM chip that had made Nainsi malfunction in the first book (she is the same girl that warned Cinder about Levana's ulterior motives of marrying Kai).
-After communicating with Cinder's crew, she asks them to rescue her from her satellite that she has been imprisoned on for seven years, which they say they will do.
-However, an unexpected visit from Thaumaturge Sybil Mira, who is Cress's guardian/captor, throws a wrench into the plans as she discovers Cress' intent to run and plans a trap for Cinder's crew.
+The novel begins with an introduction to Crescent "Cress" Moon Darnel, a sixteen-year-old girl living in a satellite in Space that has been her prison for most of her life.
+She is contacted by Linh Cinder, the protagonist of the first novel, and her crew on Thorne's spaceship, the Rampion, through the D-COMM chip that had made Nainsi, Kai's former tutor/personal android, malfunction in the first book (Cress is the same girl who had warned Cinder about Levana's ulterior motives of marrying Kai).

+After communicating with Cinder's crew, she asks them to rescue her, which they say they will do.
+However, an unexpected visit from Head Thaumaturge Sybil Mira, who is Cress's guardian/captor, throws a wrench into the plans as she discovers Cress' intent to run and plans a trap for Cinder's crew.
 The trap results in the capture of Scarlet, the protagonist of the previous novel, and love interest of Wolf.
 Jacin Clay, a pilot who brought Sybil to Cress's satellite, decides to join Cinder's side, while the almost fatal wounding of Wolf renders him unconscious, and Sybil leaves Thorne and Cress to die after shutting down her satellite, making it hurtle toward Earth without a way to stop it.
-Meanwhile in Africa, Dr. Erland has discovered that Lunars are able to contract a mutated form of the letumosis virus which they had previously been immune to.
+Meanwhile in Africa, Dr. Erland has made a discovery.

-The crew has now been separated from one another and Cinder is sure that not only are Cress and Thorne certainly dead but Scarlet will soon have the same fate as will Wolf if she doesn't get him medical attention.
+The crew has now been separated from one another and Cinder is sure that not only are Cress and Thorne certainly dead, but that Scarlet will soon share the same fate, as will Wolf if she doesn't get him medical attention.
 Cinder decides to land the Rampion in Africa where she was to meet Dr. Erland.
 She speaks with him, and he reveals that Lunars are able to contract a mutated version of the deadly virus that has been killing many Earthens for more than a decade.